-Excessive clottong (thrombophilia) occurs when the blood clots easily or excessively.
+Excessive clotting (thrombophilia) occurs when the blood clots easily or excessively.

-Most disorders that cause thrombophilia increase the risk of blood clot formation in veins (see How Blood Clots).
+Most disorders that cause thrombophilia increase the risk of blood clot formation in veins.
 A few increase the risk of clot formation in both arteries and veins.

 Some of the disorders that cause thrombophilia are inherited.
 Many of these result from changes in the amount or function of certain proteins in the blood that control clotting.
 For example:

 Other disorders that cause thrombophilia are acquired after birth.
-These disorders include disseminated intravascular coagulation (often occurring in people with cancer), and antiphospholipid antibody (anticardiolipin) syndrome (including the presence of the lupus "anticoagulant"), which increase the risk of clotting because of overactivation of blood clotting factors.
+These disorders include disseminated intravascular coagulation (often occurring in people with cancer), and antiphospholipid antibody syndrome (including the presence of the lupus "anticoagulant"), which increase the risk of clotting because of overactivation of blood clotting factors.
 Hyperhomocysteinemia (an abnormal elevation of homocysteine, most often caused by deficiencies of vitamin B6, vitamin B12, or folate) is a possible cause of thrombophilia.

 Other factors may increase the risk of clotting along with thrombophilia.
 Many involve conditions that result in a person's not moving around sufficiently, causing blood to pool in the veins.
 Examples are paralysis, prolonged sitting (especially in confined spaces as in a car or airplane), prolonged bed rest, recent surgery, and heart attack.
 Heart failure, a condition in which the blood is not pumped sufficiently through the bloodstream, is a risk factor.
 Conditions that result in increased pressure on veins, including obesity and pregnancy, also increase risk.

-A person who has had at least two separate instances of a blood clot without an apparent predisposing factor may have an inherited thrombophilia disorder.
+A person who has had at least two separate instances of a blood clot without an apparent predisposing factor may have an inherited disorder that causes thrombophilia.
 An inherited disorder may also be suspected if a person with an initial blood clot has a family history of blood clots.
 A young healthy person who develops an initial clot for no apparent reason may have an inherited disorder.

 The inherited disorders that cause thrombophilia are incurable.
 People who have had two or more clots are especially likely to be advised to take the anticoagulant warfarin (given orally for the rest of their lives).
 People who take warfarin require frequent testing of blood clotting.
-When a person has had only one clot, warfarin or heparin (given by injection) to prevent future clots may be used only when the person is at higher risk for clot formation, including during a period of prolonged bed rest.
-Newer types of oral anticoagulants that do not require frequent testing of blood clotting are being evaluated as alternatives to warfarin.
+When a person has had only one clot, warfarin or heparin (given by injection) to prevent future clots may be used if the person is at higher risk for clot formation, including during a period of prolonged bed rest.